Git-programmer/MovieReviews/README.md

 nnb is an ipython notebook that finds the nearest neighbour/ person with the nearest taste to you and uses him to recommend movies

-cofi uses a standard collaborative filtering algorithm.
-(This is not here yet)
+Mov_cofi uses a standard collaborative filtering algorithm.
+(This is not quite done)

 The rest of the files are test data and sample outputs